ACCESSIBILITY TESTING SERVICE

 Frequently Asked Questions

-• What are the 4 principles of web accessibility?
+• What are the limitations of manual testing-only consultants?

 • What can automated accessibility solutions test?